anayanapalli/anayanapalli.github.io/_posts/2025-07-16-why-most-actors-musicians-and-athletes-arent-as-rich-as-you-think.md.md

 In bell curve careers, success is constrained by time.
 A lawyer can only meet so many clients.
 A surgeon can only perform so many operations.
 An engineer can only do one job full-time.
 Their work doesn’t scale easily.
 But in power law fields, the work _does_ scale.
 One song can be streamed a billion times.
 One app can reach millions overnight.
 One book can outsell a thousand others.
 In these worlds, replication is free and reach is unlimited.

 And when you combine scale with **scarcity of attention**, you get a **winner-take-most** outcome.
 People don’t listen to a hundred good songs—they listen to a few great ones.
-They don’t go through all Amazon products—they buy the most visible.
+They don’t go through all the Amazon products—they just buy the most visible stuff.
 Investors don’t back all startups—they bet on a few notable ones.

 In power law careers, **talent is just the starting line**.
 What matters more is distribution, timing, network, visibility, and often, luck.
 It’s not just about being good.